 The Multimedia Support Center Lab features 18 high-end computers equipped with the latest multimedia software including Adobe Creative Suite CC, Maya, Corel, Toon Boom, and Unity.

-The space also houses multiple scanners, Korg Synth Keyboards and access to Wacom tablets.
-Staff are on hand to help with questions, and to provide advice and technical support.
+The space also houses multiple scanners, Korg Synth Keyboards, and access to Wacom tablets and headphones.
+Staff are on hand to help with questions and to provide advice and technical support.

 Monday - Thursday